Bug report #9241

 Please open a bug report there

-#8 Updated by Matthias Kuhn almost 6 years ago
+#8 Updated by Matthias Kuhn over 6 years ago

 As soon as you install the updated OGR on your machine, QGIS will make use of it, even if you still run QGIS 2.0.
 The only platforms where we can control this are OSGeo4W and Mac OS X. Best to ping the responsible people there.